I am often asked about the use of Vick’s Vapo Rub (or other menthol products and refer to all brands in this post).

 Menthol studies show variable effectiveness.
 It has been shown to decrease cough from baseline (but the placebo worked just as well) and did not show improved lung function with spirometry tests (but people stated they could breathe better) in this interesting study.
 In other words, people felt better, but there really was no objective improvement.

 Note: There is a Vick’s BabyRub that does not contain menthol.
-Its ingredients have not been proven to be effective and some of the ingredients have their own concerns, but that does not fall into this discussion.
+Its ingredients have not been proven to be effective.
+Some of the ingredients have their own concerns, but that does not fall into this discussion.

 Menthol products should never be used in children under 2 years of age.
 It can actually cause more inflammation in their airways and lead to respiratory distress.

-Many people using the menthol rubs experience skin irritation.
+Many people using these rubs experience skin irritation.
 Discontinue use if this happens.